Feb

-It’s Not ADD Mom, It’s Attention Deficit Trait – I’m Learning To Be This Way
+It’s Not ADD Mom, It’s Attention Deficit Trait

 It’s sort of like the normal version of attention deficit disorder.
-But it’s a condition induced by modern life, in which you’ve become so busy attending to so many inputs and outputs that you become increasingly distracted, irritable, impulsive, restless and, over the long term, underachieving.
+But it’s a condition induced by modern life, in which you’ve become so busy attending to so many inputs and outputs that you become increasingly distracted, irritable, impulsive, restless, and, over the long term, underachieving.

-I’d say we are learning and trying to become better and this micro-switching, multi-threading process that is quite inefficient.
+I’d say we are learning and trying to become better and this micro-switching, multi-threading process is quite inefficient.
 I have been trying to achieve better focus by shutting down Twitter and Facebook and email when I am trying to write.
-IM is like the ultimate distraction, and Twitter is just like IM with lots of folks.
-So, if you want to get something done, TURN IT ALL OFF.

 No one really multitasks.
 You just spend less time on any one thing.